 - One half to one cup of unsalted almonds is also filling and contains healthy fat.
 I always have a bag of almonds in my locker for a quick way to stave off hunger when there's no time to stop and eat.

-Boost Your Immunity With The Right Foods
+Boost Your Immunity With Nutrient-Packed Foods

 By eating immune-boosting foods high in antioxidants and all the great juju our body needs, we stand a better chance of staying healthy and continuing to provide the care our patients need.
-Here's a fast and furious list of the immune-boosting foods I've compiled from credible sources that are easy to pack, can be added to your salad, or simply eaten on the fly like many healthcare workers often do:
+Here's a fast and furious list of the immune-boosting foods I've compiled from credible sources that are easy to pack, can be added to your salad, or eaten on the fly like many healthcare workers often do:

 - Papayas have 224 percent of the daily recommended amount of vitamin C in a single one.